born2net/Backbone-boilerplate-and-StackView/README.md

 It takes care of authentication, language selection, SPA views, properties box, popup dialog, popup messages and more.
 Component communication is achieved through ComBroker which was developed around the Mediator pattern.

+The SAP was designed with Mobile in mind (i.e.: Bootstrap) and will cater itself to the screen size.
+For example, of the screen size is wide, the properties box will be visible to the right, but if small, it will turn into a popup.

 Best of all, the app is powered by StackView which allows you a simple yet effective way to switch between Backbone views.
 With StackView you have the power to switch between sliders, popups and Fade Views using smooth animation.
-And the great thing is that you don't have to jump through loops, simply create a simple Backbone view and add it to StackView.
+And the great thing is that you don't have to jump through hoops to get it all working nicely together.

 The sample application takes advantage of the following technologies: